ILyaCyclone/miit-property-service/property-service-client/README.md

-Property service URL by default is set directly as constructor parameter or by system property `ru.unisuite.propertyclient.baseurl`.
+Property service client requires property service URL, which can be set:
+- directly as constructor parameter;
+- as `ru.unisuite.propertyclient.baseurl` System property;
+- as `RU_UNISUITE_PROPERTYCLIENT_BASEURL` environment variable.